apache/aurora/docs/reference/task-lifecycle.md

 finds a suitable match, it assigns the `Task` to a machine and puts the `Task` into the `ASSIGNED` state.

-From the `ASSIGNED` state, the scheduler sends an RPC to the slave machine containing `Task` configuration, which the slave uses to spawn an executor responsible for the `Task`'s lifecycle.
+From the `ASSIGNED` state, the scheduler sends an RPC to the agent machine containing `Task` configuration, which the agent uses to spawn an executor responsible for the `Task`'s lifecycle.
 When the scheduler receives an acknowledgment that the machine has accepted the `Task`, the `Task` goes into `STARTING` state.

 `STARTING` state initializes a `Task` sandbox.
 When the sandbox is fully initialized, Thermos begins to invoke `Process`es.
-Also, the slave machine sends an update to the scheduler that the `Task` is in `RUNNING` state.
+Also, the agent machine sends an update to the scheduler that the `Task` is in `RUNNING` state.